-You don’t have to use the blender to burnish if you don’t wish to.
-You can use your colors or white to burnish as well.
-But just understand the effects of each.
+You don’t have to use the blender to burnish if you don’t wish to; just use your colors or white to burnish as well.
+But be sure to understand the effects of each.

-Applying white may lighten or slightly wash out your colors – if that’s what you want, that’s OK, though.
-Using the colors to burnish may slightly alter the color mixes you’ve worked hard to achieve.
+To sum up, applying white may lighten or slightly wash out your colors—if that’s what you want, that’s OK, though.
+Using colors to burnish may slightly alter the color mixes you’ve worked hard to achieve.
 But again, if you’re OK with that alteration, that’s fine.

 Tricks Up Your Sleeve

 Congrats!
-If you have read down to the end here, you now have the 5 techniques for how to blend colored pencils to create the most beautiful blends!
+If you have read down to the end here, you now have the five techniques (essentially master-level) for how to blend colored pencils to create the most beautiful blends!
 You also know the right materials to have in your colored pencil bin, too.

 I’m sure if you put into practice the materials and techniques discussed in this post, you will notice the difference in your artwork.
 And I would love it if you would share how it has worked for you.

 As always, I welcome your comments, and remember your email address will never be shared.